-- (Planned).
-Moral and Epistemic Judgment: The Argument from Analogy.
+- Cowie, Christopher (2019).
+Morality and Epistemic Judgement: The Argument from Analogy.
+Oxford: Oxford University Press.

 Chapter in book

-- Cowie, Christopher & Greenberg, Alexander (Forthcoming).
+- Cowie, Christopher & Greenberg, Alexander (2018).
 Constitutivism about Epistemic Normativity.
-In Epistemic Realism and Antirealism: Approaches to Metaepistemology.
-McKenna, Robin & Kyriacou, Christos Palgrave Macmillan.
+In Metaepistemology: Realism and Anti-Realism.
+Kyriacou, Christos & McKenna, Robin Palgrave Macmillan.
+173-196.

-- Christopher Cowie & Richard Rowland (Forthcoming).
-Companions in Guilt Arguments in Metaethics (Under contract with Routledge).
+- Christopher Cowie & Richard Rowland (2019).
+Companions in Guilt Arguments in Metaethics.
+Routledge.

 - Schleicher, Judith, Schaafsma, Marije, Burgess, Neil D., Sandbrook, Chris, Danks, Fiona, Cowie, Chris & Vira, Bhaskar (2018).
 Poorer without It?
 The Neglected Role of the Natural Environment in Poverty and Wellbeing.
 Sustainable Development 26(1): 83-98.

 - Cowie, Christopher (2017).
 Does the repugnant conclusion have any probative force?.
 Philosophical Studies 174(12): 3021-3039.

 - Cowie, Christopher (2016).
 Good News for Moral Error Theorists: A Master Argument Against Companions in Guilt Strategies.
 Australasian Journal of Philosophy 94(1): 115-130.

 - Greenberg, Alexander & Cowie, Christopher (2016).
 Is the Norm on Belief Evaluative?
 A Response to McHugh.
 Pacific Philosophical Quarterly